Reviews You Can Rely On

 Cleaning

 Firstly, we evaluated how well each brush cleaned.
-Based on the input from our experts, and our research, we came up with a method to test the cleaning power of each model.
+Based on the input from our experts, we came up with a method to test the cleaning power of each model.
 Our experts felt that the different cleaning modes were mainly unnecessary features, with the exception of a gentle mode for users with sensitive gums.
 We used the standard mode for all testers that felt fine with it and a gentler mode — if there was one — for our testers that had gums on the more sensitive side.
 We procured identical brush heads for each of our five testers for each model that we tested, and the group would use a different model of electric toothbrush each day.
 We used the stock brush head type that came with each toothbrush model and brushed with each model for two minutes, using a stopwatch to regulate our pace and brush in a quadrant method.

 Each member of our testing panel would skip brushing in the morning and would chew a plaque disclosing tablet before brushing with the electric toothbrush.
 They were also instructed to eat as many sugary foods as possible.
 This, combined with the lack of brushing for around 16 hours, would lead to a sizeable buildup of visible plaque.
 We would then take before and after pictures and score the results.